The gator CLI

 Exit Codes

-exit status when the objects, Templates, and
+gator test will return a 0 exit status when the objects, Templates, and

 Constraints are successfully ingested, no errors occur during evaluation, and no